stephenlb/pubnub-functions-ai/readme.md

 # PubNub Functions AI

 Detect anomalies and other out-of-range data points.
+This AI is different.
-But, also!
-The AI can learn in realtime!
+This AI can learn in realtime.
+It remembers what it saw, and makes adjustments to its memory.

 ### Access Details